camelliaguan3/Tank-Game/README.md

 *Due: June 24, 2022*

-> &cross; Create some functions for Tank that are not dependent on interface (i.e. adjusting the aim/power, taking down health, etc.)
+> &check; Create some functions for Tank that are not dependent on interface (i.e. adjusting the aim/power, taking down health, etc.)

 > &cross; Complete `start_game()` function